brucemack/tt07-sb-mixer/docs/math.md

 in some sense, the
 LO will be present in $\ y(t)$.
 That's not a leak, that's just how the circuit is designed to work.

-This can be seen by examining a simulated output of the simple mixer circuit:
+This can be seen by examining a simulated output of the simple mixer circuit.
+This was produced using a circuit created using Sky130 devices and NGSPICE:

 ![Demo1](img1.jpg)